Online identity: Concept of the mask

 Dorian Wiszniewski and Richard Coyne, in their contribution to the book Building Virtual Communities, explore online identity, with emphasis on the concept of "masking" identity.
 They say that whenever an individual interacts in a social sphere, they portray a mask of their identity.
-This is no different online and becomes even more pronounced due to the decisions an online contributor makes concerning his or her online profile.
-He or she must answer specific questions about age, gender, address, username, and so forth.
-With the accrual of one's online activity, his or her mask is increasingly defined by his or her style of writing, vocabulary, and topics.
+This is no different online and becomes even more pronounced due to the decisions an online contributor makes concerning their online profile.
+They must answer specific questions about age, gender, address, username, and so forth.
+With the accrual of one's online activity, their mask is increasingly defined by their style of writing, vocabulary, and topics.

 The kind of mask one chooses reveals something about the subject behind the mask, which might be referred to as the "metaphor" of the mask.
 The online mask does not reveal the actual identity of a person; it reveals an example of what lies behind the mask.
 If a person chooses to act like a rock star online, this metaphor reveals an interest in rock music but may also indicate a lack of self-esteem.
 A person may also choose to craft a fake identity, whether entirely fictional, already in existence, borrowed, or stolen.

 Because of many emotional and psychological dynamics, people can be reluctant to interact online.
 By evoking a mask of identity, a person can create a safety net.
 An anonymous or fake identity is one precaution people take so that their true identity is not stolen or abused.
 By making the mask available, people can interact with some degree of confidence without fear.

 Wiszniewski and Coyne state, "Education can be seen as the change process by which identity is realized, how one finds one's place.
 Education implicates the transformation of identity.
 Education, among other things, is a process of building up a sense of identity, generalized as a process of edification."
 Students interacting in an online community must reveal something about themselves and have others respond to this contribution.
 In this manner, the mask is constantly being formulated in dialogue with others and thereby students will gain a richer and deeper sense of who they are.
 There will be a process of edification that will help students come to understand their strengths and weaknesses.